matthiasblaesing/plantuml-nb/README.md

 Netbeans plugin that wraps PlantUML to provide its functionality from within Netbeans.

+### Version 1.13

+    * Feature: Update to latest version of batik (1.17)
+    * Feature: Update to latest version of PlantUML (1.2023.12)
+    * Bugfix:  Add missing dependency on ant (prevented diagram generation to work)

 ### Version 1.12

     * Feature: Update to latest version of PlantUML (1.2023.9)